 As part of the application process, all students complete a Personal Health and Self-care Form.
 On this form, students are asked to list current or past conditions or disabilities, including:

 Providing this information will not jeopardize a student’s opportunity for acceptance into our programs.
 Early disclosure ensures our ability to provide the most appropriate advice and counsel regarding program choice as well as enhancing our ability to provide appropriate support overseas.
 All information provided is kept as private as possible and does not affect a student’s acceptance into a program.

 For students that take prescription medication for a chronic ailment, we strongly suggest you bring enough medication to last your entire stay.
 Understand that certain medications may not be available or legal in your host country.
 Additionally, some countries limit the amount of medication your can bring, or may require a license or declaration for import.
-Please speak with your Program Manager regarding your medications.
+Please speak with your Program Advisor regarding your medications.